 When you visit a website, a short ‘discussion’ occurs between your web browser and the site’s server.
 The site will then return a HTTP status code, which determines whether you can either gain access (online) or not (offline).

 Uptime monitoring services do the same, though they ‘ping’ the server instead of visiting with a browser.
-The service then reads the HTTP code, and will alert you if downtime is detected.
+The monitoring service then reads the HTTP code, and will alert you if downtime is detected.

-What’s more, monitoring services will typically use multiple locations to ping the server.
+What’s more, website monitoring services will typically use multiple locations to ping the server.
 This ensures there are no false alarms when you’re notified of downtime.

 WordPress Uptime Monitoring Plugins

 There are a few features to look for in uptime monitoring plugins and software when considering your options.
 The more frequent the monitoring, the better.
-However, you also want to consider whether the plugin offers performance reports, downtime alerts, and multiple location server checks.
+However, you also want to consider whether the plugin offers website performance reports, downtime alerts, and multiple location server checks.

 Let’s look at some example solutions.

-Price: The Lite plugin is free, but uptime monitoring requires you to purchase the add-on for $1 per website per month.
+Price: The Lite plugin is free, but uptime website monitoring requires you to purchase the add-on for $1 per website per month.